HipDysplasia/Destiny2Netlimiting-Macros/README.md

 # Important Notes

-- The macro suite is distributed as **one Macros.ahk package**.
+- The macro suite is distributed as **one `Macros.ahk` package**.
-- DualityChunk and TeamKill use resolution-specific hard-coded mouse coordinates selected automatically from Destiny 2's fullscreen resolution.
+- DualityChunk and TeamKill use resolution-specific hard-coded mouse coordinates.
+- Fullscreen resolution is detected from `cvars.xml` immediately before F3/F4.
+- The four relevant Destiny keybinds are re-read from `cvars.xml` immediately before every F1–F4 activation.
+- **Key Binding Storage must be set to `Computer`** for local `cvars.xml` keybind detection to reliably reflect the user's current bindings.
+- Detected keybinds:
+  - `equipment_ability` → Super
+  - `ui_open_start_menu_alternative` → Character Menu
+  - `special_weapon` → second weapon slot
+  - `fire` → Fire/shoot input
+- `Left Arrow` remains fixed for loadout navigation.
+- `unused` is treated as an unbound input; only affected macros are disabled.
+- TeamKill polls the detected Fire input every 10 ms while armed and requires a continuous 1.5-second hold.
 - `F1`–`F4` are the macro activation keys.
 - `F5`–`F8` are the controls the macros send for the external network-limiting setup.
-- The AHK files themselves do **not** create or modify NetLimiter rules.
+- The AHK script itself does **not** create or modify NetLimiter rules.
-- The script attempts to detect supported in-game keybinds from Destiny 2's saved `cvars.xml`; resolution is detected immediately before F3/F4, while keybind detection is a compatibility aid.

 - Bungie's published Destiny 2 PC networking information contains broader port ranges than the four specific port numbers used by this project.
 The project-specific mappings above are therefore a description of this setup, not a complete list of Destiny 2 networking requirements. citeturn558867search2